spatie/browsershot/README.md

 ## Alternatives

-If you're not able to install Chrome 59 or higher, take a look at [v1 of browserhot](https://github.com/spatie/browsershot/tree/1.9.1), which uses PhanomJS to take a screenshot. `v1` is not maintained anymore, but should work pretty well
+If you're not able to install Node and Puppeteer, take a look at [v2 of browserhot](https://github.com/spatie/browsershot/tree/2.4.1), which uses Chrome headless CLI to take a screenshot. `v2` is not maintained anymore, but should work pretty well

 ## Credits